Islandora/documentation/docs/installation/docker-custom.md

 If you are still getting security exceptions, check what certificate is being used through your browser.
 Setting `TRAEFIK_LOG_LEVEL=DEBUG` in your `.env` file will help out greatly when debugging Traefik.
 You can tail the logs with `docker-compose logs -tf traefik`.

 #### traefik.me SSL certificate expired or revoked
-The _*.traefik.me_ certificate that covers `islandora.traefik.me` will need to be redownloaded ocassionally, due to the certificate expiring or possibly being revoked.
+The _*.traefik.me_ certificate that covers `islandora.traefik.me` will need to be redownloaded occasionally, due to the certificate expiring or possibly being revoked.
 You can download the updated certificates by performing the following commands:

 ```
 rm certs/cert.pem